 In 2022, GivingUSA’s Giving by Generation study asked donors in different age ranges what influenced them to donate.
 Nearly 60% of millennials — the most significant percentage across generations — said direct mail.

 This can be hard to justify — because millennials don’t give by mail, we assume they don’t respond to mail.
-However, 13% of millennials who gave online were influenced by a direct mail piece.
+However, a direct mail piece influenced 13% of millennials who gave online.
 So, the attribution is online giving, but that’s not what drove the gift.

 Solution: Take nothing at face value; dive into your data.
 With a robust tracking tool like GivingDNA, you can easily see the communication and giving channels your donor prefers.
 For instance, New Donors/Dollars by Channel metrics show which channels — direct mail, peer-to-peer, email, etc. — are most effective for specific demographics.
 Once you know your acquisition numbers by channel, you can tailor your outreach accordingly.